cosmincatalin/helios/README.md

 Before starting this service, it is best if you build and have running the `helios-station` services to publish weather data.
 Instructions are attached in said project.

-### Compiling
+### Building

-First you need to compile the project so that you end up with the application artifact.
+First you need to build the project so that you end up with the application artifact.

 `docker run -it --rm -v "$(pwd)":/app -w /app maven:3.6.3-jdk-8 mvn clean package`